corona-school/user-app/README.md

 RUNTIME_SERVICE_WORKER_ACTIVE=true PORT=300 INSECURE=true npm run serve # Starts the Server on Port 3000, skipping the HTTPS redirect
 ```

+## Upgrade DataDog Browser SDK fork

+To use the Datadog browser SDK in our application, we had to make some changes to the original repository.
+This was necessary to comply with GDPR and to ensure our users cannot be tracked across different pages.

+You can find the whole process in [here](./docs/upgrade-dd-browser-sdk-fork.md) file.

 ## Further Resources

 -   [Create React App Documentation](https://github.com/facebook/create-react-app)